Frequently Asked Questions

 2. I was owed money by someone who has filed bankruptcy, what happens now?
 See the Court's web page on resources for creditors.

 1. I owe a fee, how do I pay?
 To view fees due, login to CM/ECF, click Utilities, click Internet Fees/Payments, click Internet Fees Due and review the list.
 If the fee is listed, click on the appropriate box and follow the prompts to pay with your registered credit card.
 If the fee does not appear, click Bankruptcy, choose Miscellaneous, type the case number and click Next.
 Choose Filing Fee-Generic and click Next.
 Select the party and click Next.
 Review the screen and click Next.
 Type the case administrator's name and click Next.
 Select refer to existing event and click Next.
 Select all categories and click Next.
 Select the document for which the fee is due.
 Enter the amount of the fee due and click Next.
 Verify the final docket test and click Next.
 You will then be prompted to pay by credit card.
-If you are still experiencing problems, contact the help desk.
+If you are still experiencing problems, contact the IT Service Desk.

 2. I am trying to view a document in case but it is restricted from viewing.
 There are certain documents like the Social Security Verification Page that are restricted as well as documentsin cases filed prior to 2003 that have been closed more than a year.
 Please see the Case Info tab on our web site and choose either the option for Closed Cases or SSN Privacy for more information.